-No matter how well it’s built, every house moves and shifts over the years.
-But too much movement can cause permanent, ongoing damage to all areas of your home.
+Even the most well-built houses shift over the years.
+But this movement can cause permanent, ongoing damage to all areas of your home.

 - Foundation settlement.

 - Drywall cracking.

 After the inspection, we will provide you with an honest opinion on the condition of your foundation.
 If foundation repairs are needed, we will give you a free written estimate.
 If not, we’ll let you know that, too!